jyang759/ChallengeProblems/README.md

 # 5. 3n + 1 Conjecture

-The 3n + 1 conjecture, is a sequence defined as follows:
+The 3n + 1 conjecture is a sequence defined as follows:

 1. Start with any positive integer `n`.
 2. If `n` is even, then `n = n / 2`.